Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 \paragraph{Alternative triggering terms.} Our algorithm returns the \textit{first} candidate term that successfully validates (\algref{lst:Algorithm}, line 18).
 However, it might also be useful to synthesize \textit{alternative} triggering terms for the same input, which may correspond to different completeness or soundness issues.
-Our tool provides this option.
+Our tool provides this option and can also return \textit{all} the triggering terms found within the given timeout.